feder-cr/resume_render_from_job_description/readme.md

 ## Usage

-To run ResumeBuilder AIHawk, execute the following command from your terminal:
+To run Resume_Render_AIHawk, execute the following command from your terminal:

 ```bash
 python main.py